By using our website, you agree to our use of cookies (Visit our privacy policy).

 How to become a voice actor - studio engineer talks with talent

-Voice acting is an exciting field, but it has its pros and cons just like any other profession.
+Voice acting is an exciting field, but it’s still a job with pros and cons like any others.

-With that in mind, it isn’t necessarily for everyone, and you should carefully consider your interest in this field before investing too much time or money.
+It isn’t for everyone, and you should carefully consider your interest in this field before investing too much time or money.

 Pros

-1. More people are looking for remote work than ever, and voice acting is the perfect field for anyone who’s tired of working in an office.
-While recording at commercial studios was common in the past, most voice actors now record from their home studio.
-Professionals often keep travel gear with them so they can record when away from home.
+1. More people are working remotely than ever, and voice acting is the perfect field for anyone who’s tired of working in an office.
+While most recording sessions used to happen at dedicated studios, most voice actors now record from home.
+Professionals often have a home studio as well as a travel kit for recording on the road.

-2. Furthermore, a voice acting job gives you the opportunity to take control over your career path and broaden your horizons by working on a wide range of materials.
-Of course, reaching your goals is never easy, but how you try to reach them is up to you.
+2. Voice acting gives you the opportunity to control your career path and broaden your horizons by working on different materials.
+Of course, this doesn’t mean that it’s easy — just that you have the chance to chart your own course.
 You won’t be accountable to any bosses or managers other than the clients you choose to work with.

 4. The voiceover community is incredibly supportive, helping newer voice actors learn the ropes and get their careers on track.
 Tips from more experienced voice over artists can be a valuable resource when you’re starting out.